 Ameyoko Street is located in Ueno near Ueno Park and is a great place for bargain hunters to explore.
 This group of streets with countless stores and shops is a maze of shopping opportunities.
 You can find many things here such as clothing, gadgets, leather goods, locally produced tea, food products, and much more.

-Their branches have ample selections including from fans, chopsticks, stationery, garden items, kitchen items, stickers, children’s toys, party decorations, socks, gloves, and cute ceramic pottery.
+Their branches have ample selections ranging from fans, chopsticks, stationery, garden items, kitchen items, stickers, children’s toys, party decorations, socks, gloves, and cute ceramic pottery.
 The shops may sell most of their stock at 100 yen, but that doesn’t mean they skip out on quality.
 A 100-yen shop is exactly what you need if you’d like to buy souvenirs for many people.

 One can get lost in the myriad of options available here.
-If you have a friend or family member who enjoys making delicious food, definitely pay Kapabashi Street a visit and check out their merchandise!
+If you have a friend or family member who enjoys making delicious food, definitely pay Kappabashi Street a visit and check out their merchandise!

 You might not think that a drugstore would be a very exciting place to do any shopping.
 However, drugstores in Japan (and especially Tokyo) are on a different level.
 Matsumoto Kiyoshi has an extensive selection of makeup, skin care products, and other great quality beauty products at very affordable prices.